omniboard/it-automation/README.md

 Groups include `developer, pinner, cs, designer, systems-manager, and all`.

-With the first run on a machine, the group `--systems-manager` should be used to install the systems manager remote client.
+With it is the first run on a machine, the group `--systems-manager` should be used to install the systems manager remote client.

 Several options can also be appended to the command.